 Offshore asset protection trusts also have annual reporting requirements as I mentioned earlier.
 This is less of a drawback when you have an experienced advisor or CPA working with you, but it will increase the complexity of your annual income tax return (something that can also be avoided with a PREP Trust).

 Want to learn more about Offshore Asset Protection Trusts and whether it would be a good tool for you?
-Schedule an Asset Protection Analysis now and find out.
+Schedule an Initial Consult now and find out.